MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 ## Export the certificate for use on SharePoint Server
 <a name="ExportCerts"> </a>

-The next step is to export the certificate so that you can use it to register as a trusted token issuer.
+The next step is to export the certificate so that you can use it to register Office Online Server as a trusted token issuer.

-### To export the certificate for use with
+### To export the certificate for use with SharePoint Server 2016

 1. Right-click the certificate that you just imported, click **All Tasks**, and then click **Export**.